Eskimo Joe's: Restaurants

 Eskimo Joe's is part of a chain of themed restaurants, all owned by Clark, that used to be called the "Three Amigos."
-In 1984, Stillwater Bay Oyster Company, a more upscale seafood and steak restaurant, opened; and in 1987, Mexico Joe's rounded out the trio.
+In 1984, Stillwater Bay Oyster Company, a more upscale seafood and steak restaurant, opened, and in 1987, Mexico Joe's rounded out the trio.
 In 2000, Joseppi's, an Italian-themed restaurant, opened down the street from the relocated Mexico Joe's.
-The two buildings share the same antique-looking architecture and intricate interior design, and the restaurants share the same price bracket; slightly higher than the burgers and fries of Eskimo Joe's.
+The two buildings share the same antique-looking architecture and intricate interior design, and the restaurants share the same price bracket, slightly higher than the burgers and fries of Eskimo Joe's.
 For a brief time, the four Stan Clark restaurants were referred to as the "Fab Four" but Stillwater Bay (as its name had been shortened to by then) closed in 2005, returning the chain to the "Three Amigos" once more.

 Joseppi's closed on May 24, 2014.
-The website now informs patrons that a new restaurant, called Mojo’s, would be opening in Fall 2014 that would serve American fare and also contain a bowling alley.
-It closed in January 2018.
+In 2015, the building was converted to MoJo’s Rock’n’Bowl Grill, a sports bar offering American fare and a bowling alley.
+MoJo's closed in January 2018.

 The other restaurants feature mascots – Mexico Joe's is a sombrero and poncho wearing Joe with a donkey (Bucky); Joseppi's is Joe with a twirly Sicilian mustache and chef outfit accompanied by a monkey (Peppino).
 However, neither version is as popular as Eskimo Joe and Buffy.

-The restaurant was mentioned by Jimmy Fallon on October 6, 2009 after visiting the establishment for Orange Peel 2009.
+The restaurant was mentioned by Jimmy Fallon on October 6, 2009, after visiting the establishment for Orange Peel 2009.

 It was mentioned again on The Late Show With Stephen Colbert in 2018 in a segment done with native Stillwater actor James Marsden.